rosa-rzi/Diagnostic-for-Heart-Disease-using-KNN/README.md

-# Determing the risk of Heart Disease
+# Determing the Risk of Heart Disease using KNN
+>  Programming language: R

+>  Packages: tidyverse, caret, ggplot2, forcats, GGally

-This project goal is to predict whether someone is at risk for heart disease or not using KNN (K Nearest Neighbors) algorithm with an accuracy of 88%.
+This project goal is to predict whether someone is at risk for heart disease or not using KNN (K Nearest Neighbors) algorithm.

 Summary:
 - _**Load and clean dateset**_ by assigning column names and removing observations with missing values